harry1357931/NeuralNetwork-ErrorBackPropagation/README.md

 that have no connections that loop).
 Backpropagation requires that the activation function used by the artificial neurons (or "nodes") be differentiable.
 <br>
-For better understanding, the backpropagation learning algorithm can be divided into two phases: propagation and weight update.
+For better understanding, the <b>backpropagation learning algorithm</b> can be divided into two phases: propagation and weight update.
 <br>
 <b>Phase 1: Propagation</b><br>
-Each propagation involves the following steps:
+Each propagation involves the following steps:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1) Forward propagation of a training pattern's input through the neural network in order to generate the propagation's output activations.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2) Backward propagation of the propagation's output activations through the neural network using the training pattern target in order to generate the deltas of all output and hidden neurons.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2) Backward propagation of the propagation's output activations through the neural network using the training pattern
+target in order to generate the deltas of all output and hidden neurons.

 <b>Phase 2: Weight update</b><br>